GardOS/Enterprise-2-Exam/README.md

 * If a sale is updated, the latest news should put the changed sale on top
 * RabbitMQ container is being initialized in Sale tests.
 The only reason is so that it wont crash when publishing message.
 That needs to be fixed.
+* Fix that there is a login popup when looking at gateway swagger-ui, even though the endpoint is enabled in the securityConfig.
+The page works fine and the popup can be blocked, you can also log in and it will disappear.
 * More constraints on entity, string length etc.
 * Better validation of input in API
 * Better responses from API